JohnLCaron/rlauxe/docs/Developer.md

 ![rlauxe Audit UML](images/auditUML.svg)

+## Miscellaneous Notes

-you could say there are  two kinds of Contests, Regular (with votes) and Irv (with VoteConsolidator's) you could say there are two kinds of Audits, Polling and Clca if a Clca has pools, then it's a OneAudit with OneAuditClcaAssorter's
+There are two kinds of Contests, Regular (with votes) and Irv (with VoteConsolidator's).
+There are two kinds of Audits, Polling and Clca.
+If a Clca has pools, then it's a OneAudit with OneAuditClcaAssorter's

 | audit   | contest | assorters                               |
 |---------|---------|-----------------------------------------|